AasthaMehtaTech/Elemento/README.md

 Refer to this adobe XD high fidelity prototype for the UI.
 - Home Page : [XD-design](https://xd.adobe.com/view/eb226106-0db5-4634-90f5-75cd939550a6-be71/)

+## Future Plans
+1. Add a website preview mode.
+2. Dynamically feature the latest element contributor on the teams page.
+3. Add like feature for elements.
+4. Show most liked elements on home page.

 ## Contact
 For any query or build issues feel free to reach out the maintainers:<br>
 [Aastha](https://github.com/AasthaGithub/) at aasthamehta2704@gmail.com<br>
 [Sarthak](https://github.com/sarthakkundra/) at sarthakkundra21@gmail.com

+## License

+Distributed under the MIT License.
+See `LICENSE` for more information.